KevinAst/astx-redux-util/UserGuide/fullExample.md

-If we take our widget example one step further, let's say in addition to the x/y parameters, there is a curHash that easily determines
+If we take our widget example one step further, let's say in addition to the x/y parameters, there is a curHash - a determinate of whether application content has changed.

 ```JavaScript
 {